Healthdirect Free Australian health advice you can count on.

 Here's a way to help yourself create a healthy habit:

-1. Decide on a goal.
+1. Decide on your goal.

 2. Choose a simple action you can take every day.

-3. Plan when and where you will take your action: choose a time and place that you encounter every day of the week.
+3. Plan when and where you will take your action — choose a time and place that you encounter every day of the week.

 4. Every time you encounter that time and place, take the action.